 The company's capital consists of share capital net of accumulated deficit.
-A capital management policy is not considered necessary, as the Directors expect to dispose of the company in due course, and it is not subject to any externally-imposed capital requirements.
+The company did not have a capital management policy in place during the financial year, as the Directors were in the process of selling the majority shareholding interest in the company.